minnojs/minno-time/docs/time/API.md

 * `{type:'resetTimer'}`

 **endTrial**:
-*Speaks for itself (note that any actions that come after this is called may not work properly).
+End this trial (note that any actions that come after this is called may not work properly).
 * `{type:'endTrial'}`

 **canvas**: